snd336/FoodSite/README.md

 # FoodSite

-A project that looks at cost of recipes per serving and stores prices of food items.
+A small project that looks at cost of recipes per serving and stores prices of food items.